-- For patients with symptoms consistent with asthma, but normal lung function, measurements of airway responsiveness to methacholine, histamine, mannitol, or exercise challenge may help establish a diagnosis of asthma. - Skin tests with allergens or measurement of specific IgE in serum: The presence of allergies increases the probability of a diagnosis of asthma, and can help to identify risk factors that cause asthma symptoms in individual patients.
+- For patients with symptoms consistent with asthma, but normal lung function, measurements of airway responsiveness to methacholine, histamine, direct airway challenges such as inhaled mannitol, or exercise challenge may help establish a diagnosis of asthma. - Skin tests with allergens or measurement of specific IgE in serum: The presence of allergies increases the probability of a diagnosis of asthma, and can help to identify risk factors that cause asthma symptoms in individual patients.